nautobot/nautobot-plugin-ssot-aci/docs/index.md

 # Nautobot SSoT ACI - Nautobot plugin for synchronizing with Cisco ACI

-Nautobot SSoT ACI is a plugin for [Nautobot](https://github.com/nautobot/nautobot) allowing a synchronization of data from Cisco ACI into Nautobot.
+Nautobot SSoT ACI is a plugin for [Nautobot](https://github.com/nautobot/nautobot) allowing synchronization of data from Cisco ACI into Nautobot.

 This plugin is built on top of the [Nautobot Single Source of Truth (SSoT)](https://github.com/nautobot/nautobot-plugin-ssot) plugin.
 SSoT plugin enables Nautobot to be the aggregation point for data coming from multiple systems of record (SoR).